-Andrew Lewis was the son of David and Martha Lewis of The Common, and husband of Eliza Ann Lewis, 136 Mold Rd.
+Andrew Lewis was the son of David and Martha Lewis of The Common, Buckley.
+He was the husband of Eliza Ann Lewis, 136 Mold Rd Buckley.
 David Lewis was a carter.
 From the 1911 census we know he and Martha had 9 children, all then living.
 They included David, Thomas and Edith as well as Andrew.
 Andrew was a brickworker in 1901 and a coal miner in 1911.
 He married Eliza Ann Shepherd at Bistre Emmanuel on the 28th January 1917 which was less than three weeks before he died.
 Eliza Ann married William Edward Price in 1920 and had three children, Horace, Len and Mary.
 Eliza Ann was the grandmother of Trefor Price.

 Andrew was reported in several newspaper accounts.

 Private Thomas Lewis, R.W.F., has also been wounded and his brother, Corpl, Andrew Lewis, of the Leicesters, has been wounded in the severe fighting of the last week.
 They are the sons of Mr. and Mrs. David Lewis, The Common, Buckley

 North Wales Coast Pioneer, October 12 1916

 Corporal Andrew Lewis, of the Leicesters, who was wounded in the first week in July last in the severe fighting on the Somme, is also home for a few days’ leave from hospital in Glasgow.
 Some of his poetry appeared in the Pioneer of August 17th.
 He is a son of Mr. and Mrs. David Lewis, The Common, Buckley